AmorosoLaura/aml23-ego/README.md

 ### Structure of the repository

-__action-net__: it contains the annotations to divide the ActionSense data into train and test, and other informations about timestamps etc. It also contains a notebook to visualize the spectrograms.
+__action-net__: it contains the annotations to divide the ActionSense data into train and test, and other information about timestamps etc. It also contains a notebook to visualize the spectrograms.

 __an\_annotations__: it contains the different annotations files needed for the training of the unimodal models (EMG, RGB) and of the multimodal part.
 The annotations of the RGB and mulitmodal model are the same and share the same folders (an_anntoations_multimodal_*)